|

 matches any interfaces which were detected earlier.
 The glob will

-also match net.ipv4.conf.all.rp_filter, which we don't want to
+also match net.ipv4.conf.all.rp_filter, which we do not want to

 set at all, so it is explicitly excluded.
 And "hub0" is excluded